Schema Markup Example

 Principle 4: Fast Loading

 Mobile users have less patience.
 Sites must load in under 3 seconds.
-Optimize images, minimize code, leverage caching.
+Optimize images, minimize code, and lean on caching.

 Principle 5: Minimal Scrolling

 Put important content above the fold.
-Don't force users to scroll endlessly to find key information.
+Don't force users to scroll forever to find what they came for.

 Principle 6: Clear CTAs

-Call-to-action buttons must be obvious, large, and positioned prominently.
+Call-to-action buttons must be obvious, large, and prominent.
 Mobile users need to know exactly what to do next.

 Principle 7: Minimal Forms

-Forms reduce conversion on mobile.
+Forms cut conversion on mobile.
 Keep them short.
-Pre-fill when possible.
-Use mobile-friendly input types (date picker, etc.).
+Pre-fill when you can.
+Use mobile-friendly input types like the date picker.

 Mobile Conversion Optimization